 Due to the raised building platforms and remote nature of the resort, it is not suited to wheelchairs.

-Welcome in all room types; multi-bedroom residences can accommodate families and large groups.
-The Grow With Six Senses kids club can keep littles entertained, and Residences come with a free nanny services.
+Welcome; there are lots of little Smiths running around during school holidays.
+Multi-bedroom residences can accommodate families, the Grow With Six Senses kids club can keep littles entertained, and Residences come with a free nanny services.

 Kids of all ages.

 All rooms can accommodate little Smiths, but the sprawling Residences are the only ones that provide up to eight hours of free nanny services a day.

 The Grow With Six Senses Activities offers themed programmes that focus on crafting, wellness, active adventure and science.
 There’s also family paddle-boarding, cycling, in-villa movie night experiences and family cooking classes on offer.

 Supervised littles are welcome in the swimming pools.

 There’s a dedicated children’s menu in both restaurants; it’s available for room service orders too.